FacelessHacker/Privilege-Excalation-/SAM file.md

 ### Read Content of SAM File with CMD (Command Prompt)

 - Run the command prompt as the system user
-- Enter the commnands below
+- Enter the commands below

   ```
   reg save hklm\sam C:\samcopy